colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 condition could occur for link failures.
 We chose to focus on link failures because they're likely to occur much more often than switch connects.

+[4] It's possible in some cases to use a [model checker](http://www.macesystems.org/) to automatically find race conditions, but the runtime complexity is often intractable and very few systems do this in practice.

+[5] There are actually a handful of ways to implement state machine replication.
+Ours depend on a consensus algorithm to choose the master, but you could also run the consensus algorithm itself to achieve replication.
+There are also cheaper algorithms such as reliable broadcast.
+Finally, you can also get significantly better read throughput with chain replication, which doesn't require quorum for reads, but writes become more complicated.

-[4] We still need to maintain the invariant that only the master modifies the the switch configurations.
+[6] We still need to maintain the invariant that only the master modifies the the switch configurations.
 Nonetheless, with state machine replication the backup will always know what commands need to be sent to switches if and when it takes over for the master.

-[5] Virtual synchrony's atomic multicast is implemented with a protocol that is equivalent to Paxos, with the added twist that it can re-order messages that aren't causally related.

-[6] Although if your goal is only to provide connectivity, it's not [clear](http://networkheresy.com/2011/11/17/is-openflowsdn-good-at-forwarding/) why you're using SDN in the first place.
+[7] Although if your goal is only to provide connectivity, it's not [clear](http://networkheresy.com/2011/11/17/is-openflowsdn-good-at-forwarding/) why you're using SDN in the first place.